vssousa/dfanalyzer-spark/README.md

 ## Source codes

-Besides an application execution, we provide the instrumented source code of our Spark application using DfAnalyzer tool in the directory *Clothing-Spark*.
-Therefore, users can investigate this source code to understand our instrumentation strategy using DfAnalyzer tool.
+Besides the application execution, we provide the instrumented source codes of our Spark application using DfAnalyzer tool in the directory *Clothing-Spark*.
+Thus, users can investigate these source codes to understand our instrumentation strategy using DfAnalyzer tool.

 We also encourage users to develop their own application using DfAnalyzer or modify our Spark application.
 In the latter case, it is necessary to install [Apache Maven](https://maven.apache.org/) if users would like to build their modified application.

-To build the project with Spark application, it is necessary to run the following command line:
+To build the project with our Spark application, it is necessary to run the following command line:

 ```
+cd $SPARK_APP_DIRECTORY
 mvn clean package
 ```

 ## Acknowledgements